 See also: Mark 9:2–13, Luke 9:28–36

-Based on the Gospel reading for this coming Sunday (Feast of Transfiguration of Our Lord Jesus Christ), the following are suggested themes for sermon topics:
+The following reflections are based on the Gospel reading for the Feast of Transfiguration of Our Lord Jesus Christ:

 The Feast of Transfiguration (Պայծառակերպութիւն, Այլակերպութիւն) is one of the five principal (տաղաւար) feasts of the Armenian Church.
 Although a three-day feast (an innovation of St Nersess Shnorhali), the season of Transfiguration begins on the fourteenth Sunday following Zadeeg and ends on Sunday preceding the Feast of the Assumption of the Mother of God.
 Jesus takes three of his disciples up a mountain, (traditionally, Mt.
-Tabor, but could have been Mt.
-Horeb) to reveal to them his glory, a revelation of the Holy Trinity (the Father’s voice is speaking while the Holy Spirit is present in the form of a bright cloud).
+Tabor) to reveal to them his glory, a revelation of the Holy Trinity (the Father’s voice is speaking while the Holy Spirit is present in the form of a bright cloud).
 A mountain is highly symbolic of God’s presence and divine revelation (see Genesis 22:2, Exodus 24:13-17, Deuteronomy 18:15-18, Isaiah 2:3, Matthew 5:1-2f., John 6:3f.).

 What is our perception and experience of Jesus?
 Do we become so accustomed to his appearance that it becomes commonplace, taken for granted?
 Are we in need of a reminder that in him is light, that he is Light?
 St. John reminds us in his first epistle, “In him is no darkness at all,” and “If we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus, his Son, purifies us from all sin.”
 (I John 1:5,7) How do we experience his light without necessarily seeing it corporeally?
 Jesus came specifically to share himself with us, his divine life: “The true light that gives light to everyone was coming into the world.”
 (John 1:9).
 Is our gaze so fixed on the person of Christ and are we walking so closely with him that he is the prism by which we experience moments of transfiguration, by which we reflect God’s love to others, by which we count it all joy when we meet various trials, and by which we disperse his light to the world?